madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 Getting Python Objects Into C
 -----------------------------

-There are two fundamental tasks we must complete when writing a python module at the C level
+There are two fundamental tasks we must complete when writing a C function to be called from pyhon

-  - Recieving the arguments passed into the python method, deconstructing them into C datatypes.
+  - Recieving the arguments passed into the python method, and deconstructing them into C datatypes.
   - Constructing a python object to return to the caller.

-The signature of a module level python method in C is always the same
+The function signature of a module level python method in C is always the same

 {% highlight c %}
 static PyObject* primes_primes_less_than(PyObject* self, PyObject *args)
 {% endhighlight %}

-We won't need the `self` arument (luckily, the documentation is somewhat unclear about its purpose), but we will certainly need `args`.
+We won't need the `self` argument (luckily, the documentation is somewhat unclear about its purpose), but we will certainly need `args`.

-Notice that all the arguments to the function are passed from python as a single object, (which is not too interesting for us as we have only one argument, but is good to take note of), in our case this object will contain a single python integer, we need to extract the C integer out of this so we can use it in our algorithm.
-Thankfully, the python developers have provided a wonderful way to do this
+Notice that all the arguments to the function are passed from python as a single object, in our case this object will contain a single python integer, we need to extract the C integer out of this so we can use it in our algorithm.
+Thankfully, the python developers have provided a wonderful way to do this in `PyArg_ParseTuple`.

 The code